fish-shell/fish-shell/doc_src/cmds/fish_opt.rst

 **-r** or **--required-val**
     The option being defined requires a value.
 If the option is seen more than once when parsing arguments, only the last value seen is saved.
 This means the resulting flag variable created by ``argparse`` will have exactly one element.

-**--multiple-vals**
+**-m** or **--multiple-vals**
-    The option being defined requires a value each time it is seen.
-Each instance is stored.
-This means the resulting flag variable created by ``argparse`` will have one element for each instance of this option in the arguments.
+    The value of each instance of the option is accumulated.
+If **--optional-val** is provided, the value is optional, and an empty string is stored if no value is provided.
+Otherwise, the **--requiured-val** option is implied and each instance of the option requires a value.
+This means the resulting flag variable created by ``argparse`` will have one element for each instance of this option in the arguments, even for instances that did not provide a value.

 **-d** or **--delete**
     The option and any values will be deleted from the ``$argv_opts`` variables set by ``argparse``